-Vijay Stambha is Situated In Vijay Stambha is a Stambha or tower located in Chittorgarh fort, chottorgarh Rajasthan, India.
+Vijay Stambha is a Stambha or tower located in Chittorgarh fort, Rajasthan, India.
 It was built by Mewar King Rana Kumbha as a memorial to the victories over the armies of Malwa and Gujarat led by Mahmud Khilji between the years 162 and 189.

-It is a symbol of Rajasthan Police and Board of Secondary Education.
+It is a symbol of Rajasthan Police and the Board of Secondary Education.
 It is called the Encyclopedia of Indian Sculpture and the Museum of Hindu Gods and Goddesses.
-This building is also known from Kirtistambha.
-Architect: – Mandan, Jaita and her sons Napa, Punja.
+This building is also known as Kirtistambha.
+Architect: – Mandan, Jaita, and her sons Napa, Punja.

 History of Vijay Stambh Chittorgarh Rajasthan